madelinejmg/eXoxoAi/README.md

 Although Kepler was designed as a statistical mission to investigate the frequency of Earth-sized exoplanets in or near habitable zones, most early results focused on individual systems (Malik et al., 2021).
 However, the validation of candidates identified by the Kepler mission remains an ongoing effort, since eliminating false positives is a time-consuming and resource-intensive task that requires significant manpower and funding, and new candidates continue to be discovered.
 Researchers have developed an interest in using artificial intelligence and machine learning (AI/ML) algorithms to increase the accuracy of pattern detection and produce better results than manual parameter elimination and analysis, especially when dealing with more complex problems or data types.

-**eXoxoAi** is a vetting system that employs the Random Forest algorithm to improve the accuracy of candidate classification using a confusion matrix trained on data retrieved from NASA’s Exoplanet Archive.
+**eXoxoAi** is a vetting system that employs the Random Forest algorithm to improve the ease of exoplanet candidate classification as seen in the results of the model's confusion matrix trained on data retrieved from NASA’s Exoplanet Archive.
 It is a 3D web-based interface designed for early-career astrophysicists, researchers, and citizen scientists to explore open-source exoplanet datasets.

 # eXoxoAi background
 The website offers an interactive data visualization featuring the following types of exoplanets.
 Users can hover over each planet to view a pop-up displaying its corresponding density and mass.